alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

         return Result<U, TError>.Fail(_error!);
     }

-    // BIND: Chains an operation that *also* returns a Result.
+    // BIND (LINQ SelectMany): Chains an operation that *also* returns a Result.
-    // If the previous step failed, we stop immediately and propagate the error.
+    // Why not Map?
+Map would create a nested Result<Result<...>>, but Bind "flattens" it.
-    // Note: the function 'f' provides the *new* success OR the *new* failure. public Result<U, TError> Bind<U>(Func<TSuccess, Result<U, TError>> f) {
+    // If the previous step failed, we stop immediately and propagate the error. public Result<U, TError> Bind<U>(Func<TSuccess, Result<U, TError>> f) {
         if (IsSuccess)